-There's a surprisingly uplifting bonus: If you followed the series as each book came out, it was pretty easy to forget some of the many references to the future, long after the Series finishes, that the narrator made in the earlier books.
-While the final book pointedly refuses to give a satisfying conclusion, and indeed an unhappy story is what the narrator had often called this entire saga, there are several small hints that the Baudelaire's have quite a future ahead of them after all.
+There's a surprisingly uplifting bonus: If you followed the series as each book came out, it was pretty easy to forget some of the many references to the future, long after the series finishes, that the narrator made in the earlier books.
+While the final book pointedly refuses to give a satisfying conclusion, and indeed an unhappy story is what the narrator had often called this entire saga, there are several small hints that the Baudelaires have quite a future ahead of them after all.
 In The Wide Window, it's definitively stated that Violet would return to Briny Beach for a third time, and since she hadn't by The End, she must have survived.
-In The Reptile Room Klaus is said to, after many years, still be wishing he called the taxi driver to take Stefano back, implying, though with much less evidence, that he survived.
-And although not a Rewatch Bonus, in the Beatrice Letters Sunny is mentioned as sharing her recipes on the radio when she grows up to be a young woman, which is the strongest evidence of a happy ending for any of these characters.
+In The Reptile Room Klaus is said to, after many years, still be wishing he called the taxi driver to take "Stefano" back, implying, though with much less evidence, that he too survived.
+And, in the Beatrice Letters, Sunny is mentioned as sharing her recipes on the radio when she grows up to be a young woman, which is the strongest evidence of a happy ending for any of these characters.
 Suddenly, a book series that's famous for its unfortunate events and inconclusive ending ends up with a heartwarming moment via a good rewatch!

 Spoiled by the Format: The Baudelaires' fortune will be legally theirs once Violet turns 18.
 It takes 11 books for her to reach her 15th birthday, and the series ends when she's roughly 16.
 Though by that point the Baudelaires stop caring about their fortune and are more concerned with surviving.